liti-dev/vscarbon/README.md

 3. Run `VSCarbon: Show Carbon` to start monitoring
 4. Check the status bar for current carbon intensity, click on it for dashboard showing electricity mix and sustainable commit stats
 ### For users outside UK
 1. Register your [Electricity Maps API key](https://portal.electricitymaps.com/auth/login).
-Free tier allows only 1 country so please choose carefully
+Free tier allows only 1 country so please choose carefully.
+Free tier supports country-level data (e.g., ES for Spain) but does not yet support sub-regional zones (e.g., ES-CE for Ceuta).
+We're working on adding regional support in future releases
 2. Run `VSCarbon: Configure API Key` command to input your key
 3. Run `VSCarbon: Set Postcode/Country Code` and enter country code (e.g., AT, DE, ES)
 3. Run `VSCarbon: Show Carbon` to start monitoring